what is screenpipe?

 built-in pipes

-screenpipe ships with two template pipes (disabled by default):
+screenpipe ships with three template pipes (disabled by default):